 After a Natural Disaster: A Guide for Parents

 Natural disasters can leave children feeling frightened, confused, and insecure.
-Whether a child has personally experienced trauma or has merely seen the event on television or heard it discussed by adults, it is important for parents to be informed and ready to help if reactions to stress begin to occur.
+Whether a child has personally experienced trauma or has merely seen the event on television or heard it discussed by adults, it's important for parents to be informed and ready to help if reactions to stress emerge.

 Children respond to trauma in many different ways.
 Some may have experienced reactions very soon after the event; others may seem to be doing fine for weeks or months, then start to show worrisome behavior.
 Knowing the signs that are common at different ages can help parents and others who work with children recognize problems and respond appropriately.